Yingna0614/deductive-coding-platform/README.md

 - Use environment variables to store sensitive information
 - `.env.local` file is ignored by Git
 - Support for production environment variable configuration
+- Never commit API keys to version control

 ### Data Privacy
 - All data processing is performed on the client side
-- Sensitive documents uploaded by users are not stored
+- Sensitive documents uploaded by users are not stored on servers
 - API calls are only used to obtain code suggestions
+- No user data is collected or stored

 ## 🛠️ Development Guide